Hawaii mandates electronic filing for certain taxes

 Failure to file these returns electronically as required will lead to a 2 percent penalty on the amount of tax due, unless the failure is due to reasonable cause and not neglect.

 This is a sign of things to come in Hawaii.
-According to Hawaii Department of Taxation announcements No. 2019-02 and No. 2019-06, “The Department will be phasing in other tax types for mandatory electronic filing in the future.”
+According to Hawaii Department of Taxation announcements No. 2019-02, “The Department will be phasing in other tax types for mandatory electronic filing in the future.”

 Electronic filing is already mandatory for some taxpayers in some states, though tax authorities will usually work with businesses that have limited access to the internet.
 Most states encourage all taxpayers to file and remit taxes electronically, if possible.
 To learn which states require electronic filing for which sellers, check out Avalara’s state-by-state guide for sales tax returns filing and remittance.